-Most hospitals provide an area in each patient room that is specifically designated as a family zone, wherein family members and friends are permitted to stay, whether it be for a short period of time or overnight.
-The family zone of a patient room is located farthest away from the door and usually includes comfortable furniture to keep guests content when they need to be in the room for long periods of time.
-Sleeper chairs are supplied so that friends and family can get a good night’s sleep at the hospital when watching over their loved ones.
+Most hospitals provide an area in each patient room specifically designated as a family zone, wherein family members and friends are permitted to stay, whether it be for a few hours or overnight.
+The family zone of a patient room is located farthest away from the door and usually includes comfortable furniture to keep guests content when they need to be in the room for long periods.
+Sleeper chairs are often supplied so that friends and family can rest at the hospital when watching over their loved ones.

-Side-Opening Sleepers.
 Side-opening sofa beds look similar to loveseats and contain a mattress that pulls out from the side, hence the name.
-Like pull-out sleepers in chair form, side-opening loveseat sleepers take up a small initial footprint, but room must be provided for the larger footprint that the unit takes up when being used as a bed.
+Like pull-out sleepers in chair form, side-opening loveseat sleepers have a small initial footprint, but the room must accommodate the larger footprint that the unit takes up when used as a bed.

-Daybed Sleepers.
 Daybed sleepers look like sofas.
-This type of sleeper couch takes up no additional space in a room when being used as a bed because it works via a flip-down back which is folded on top of the seat and then used to lay on.
+This type of sleeper couch takes up no additional space in a room when used as a bed because it works via a flip-down back that is folded on top of the seat and then laid on.

-Double Sleepers.
-Most commonly used in pediatric hospitals, double sleepers are provided for parents who want to stay in the hospital during a child’s stay.
-This type of hospital sofa bed is usually pull-out style, but twice the size of the average sleeper.
+Most commonly used in pediatric hospitals, double sleepers are provided for parents who want to stay in the hospital with their child.
+This type of hospital sofa bed is usually pull-out style but twice the size of the average sleeper.

 What will the room truly accommodate?
-Be honest with yourself about how much space you have to work with in your patient rooms.
-You may prefer a pull-out sleeper, but if there isn’t enough clearance between the wall and the patient bed, a daybed sleeper could be your only option.
+Be honest about how much space you have to work in your patient rooms.
+You may prefer a pull-out sleeper, but if there isn’t enough clearance between the wall and the patient bed, a daybed sleeper could be a better option.

 Are the walls protected?
-This is one of those things that many don’t account for when selecting new furniture.
-Because they’re used for long hours at a time by hospital guests, sleepers can get moved around in a rough manner if left unprotected.
-To prevent scuffs from showing up on your patient room walls, opt for a sleeper that has a wall saver backrest design.
+Many people don’t account for wall protection when selecting new furniture.
+Because they’re used for long hours at a time by hospital guests, sleepers can get moved around in a rough manner.
+To prevent scuffs on your patient room walls, opt for a sleeper with a wall-saver backrest design.